Zoom

 To access the whiteboard in a Zoom meeting, select Share Screen.

-In the dialog box that opens, select Whiteboard:
+In the window that opens, select Whiteboard.

 Locking a meeting